James0306/satellite-visibility-checker/README.md

 # Usage of Satellite Visibility Analysis

 This section outlines how to use the Satellite Visibility Analysis script to determine the visibility of a satellite from a specified ground station.

-## Running the Main Script

-To analyze satellite visibility, follow these steps:

 1. **Prepare Your Input Data**:
    Ensure you have a CSV file named 'satellite_positions.csv' which contains satellite position data in the following specified format with an initial line for the headings: